aleen42/PersonalWiki/summary/docker/en.md

     3. loaded the image into the container and “ran” it
 - Depending on how it was built, an image might run a simple, single command and then exit.
 This is what `hello-world` did.
 - A Docker image, though, is capable of much more.
 An image can start software as complex as a database, wait for you (or someone else) to add data, store the data for later use, and then wait for the next person.
 - Who built the `hello-world` software image though?
 In this case, Docker did but anyone can.
 Docker lets people (or companies) create and share software through Docker images.
-Using Docker, you don’t have to worry about whether your computer can run the software in a Docker image — a Docker container can always run it.
+Using Docker, you don't have to worry about whether your computer can run the software in a Docker image — a Docker container can always run it.

 <br />
 <br />